-- Conversion of Company from private to public entity: IHB Limited was converted in a public limited entity w.e.f.
-6.4.2021. - ii.
+- ii.
+Physical progress: Cumulative 75% physical progress has been achieved upto March 2023. - iii.
 Acquisition of Right of User (RoU): With the nomination of Competent Authorities (CA) by the State Governments, the Company pursued for their Gazette Notification by the Central Government.
-Process of RoU acquisition commenced immediately thereafter and up to 2,205 km of RoU has been acquired through notifications under Section 6(1) of the Petroleum and Minerals Pipelines (Acquisition of Right of User in Land) Act, 1962. - iii.
-Receipt of mainline pipes: During the reporting period, with award of purchase orders to various mainline pipe suppliers, 2,438 km mainline pipes (cumulative) were received at the pipe stockpile locations, which is about 88% of total requirement.
+Further, retired CAs were also appointed in Gujarat to speed up the RoU acquisition process.
+As on 31.03.2023, 2738 km of RoU (98%) has been acquired through notifications under Section 6(1) of the Petroleum and Minerals Pipelines (Acquisition of Right of User in Land) Act, 1962.